Nnamdingozi/nnamdingozi.github.io/about.md

 We build online communities that offer information, training, guidance and supoort to members on how to build a successful tech career.

 ### what
-we carry out a pre memmbership assessment to acertain a new members needs and abilities. we also help our members to enroll in tech programs and offer support via Q and A, chat etc.
+we carry out a pre membership assessment to acertain a new members needs and abilities. we also help our members to enroll in tech programs and offer support via Q and A, chat etc.

 ### contact